-When you apply as a Tier 1 investor, you must complete a continuous residence period of 2, 3 or 5 years depending on your level of investment in the UK, before you can apply for settlement
+When you apply for UK Tier 1 investor Visa, you must complete a continuous residence period of 2, 3 or 5 years depending on your level of investment in the UK, before you can apply for settlement

 As the main applicant (investor), you cannot be outside the UK for more than 180 days in any 12 consecutive months during the continuous residence period to be eligible to apply for ILR.

 The indefinite leave to remain is like a residence permit.
 It basically allows a non-British citizen to live and work in the UK free from any immigration constraints, such as work permits.
 Keep in mind that you will still be subject to the immigration controls on the citizenship of your native country when you visit other countries.

 Another major difference between ILR and UK citizenship is that while ILR can lapse if you stay away from

 You need ILR to apply for British citizenship by

 The difference between obtaining citizenship through marriage and residence (investment, work, study) is, as stated, you can apply for citizenship as soon as you obtain ILR status when married to a British citizen and not have to wait for further 12 months.

 As long as you have held ILR for at least a year and meet the

 It takes up to six months to process a citizenship application and you must attend a citizenship ceremony within three months of your application being approved.